briandherbert/SimpleCameraPreview/README.md

   compile 'com.github.briandherbert:SimpleCameraPreview:0.1.4'
 }
 ```
 Or if the Jitpack route doesn't suit you, copy/paste willy-nilly.
-There are individual classes for both a camera and camera2 preview view.
+There are individual classes for both a [legacy camera](CameraPreviewTexture.java) and [camera2](Camera2PreviewTexture.java) preview view; those might better suit your needs if you'd prefer to deal with a specific camera API directly.

 ## Shortcomings / TODO / Wishlist
 + Doesn't save which camera (front/rear) is used or API level; persisting those through activity restarts is the implementer's job.
 + Same deal with requesting camera permissions on >= Marshmallow
++ Certain devices, like the Nexus 4, require special behavior since the firmware/hardware doesn't follow the API contract
 + Only uses the first two hardware cameras (typically FRONT and REAR)
 + Can't manually choose photo size
 + Can't set camera params like focus mode